 This course covers the integration of theory and practice in the use of current database systems and the access of those systems.
 The course covers the relational land E-R models for database organization.
 Topics included in the course are query languages (e.g. SQL), database integrity and security, file access methods, query processing, transaction processing, and backup/recovery.
-Prerequisite(s): CMSC 3613 and graduate standing.
+Prerequisite(s): CMSC 2613 and MATH 2313 and (STAT 3103 or 4113) and graduate standing.